hschott/ready-websocket-plugin/README.md

 Caching and re-using of open websocket connections only happens when you run a TestCase.
 When running a single Websocket TestStep it's websocket connection will not be cached for re-use.

-When running a LoadTest connections will be re-used over all threads unless `Close Connection: ☑ ︎between each request` is selected in the 'LoadTest Options' dialog.
+When running a LoadTest, connections will be re-used over all threads unless `Close Connection: ☑ ︎between each request` is selected in the 'LoadTest Options' dialog.

 ### Configure Websocket connections